Bankruptcy Risks for Secured Lenders

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss key risks that secured lenders face with distressed or bankrupt borrowers, including fraudulent transfer, preference challenges, equitable subordination and recharacterization.
+This CLE course will discuss key risks that secured lenders face with distressed or bankrupt borrowers, including fraudulent transfer, preference challenges, equitable subordination and recharacterization.
 The program will provide best practices for lenders to structure lending practices to minimize exposure and protect claims.

 - Fraudulent transfer